supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/Calendar.md

 # Calendar

 The Calendar displays all the Sessions scheduled for this Practitioner.
 There are 3 views - Day, Week or Month.
-When on the Day view, the User can select which day they would like to view.
-When on the Week view, the User can select which week they would like to view.
-When on the Month view, the User can select which Month they would like to view.
+When on the Day view, you can select which day you would like to view.
+When on the Week view, you can select which week you would like to view.
+When on the Month view, you can select which Month you would like to view.

 <img src ="/static/img/calendar.jpg" width="1200" height="600"/>